ZB-009/ICS3U0R-Zayd/index.md

 I am from Palestine, I play soccer, and I am in ICS3U.

 ## Experience
-I have some experience in Python coding.
+I have some experience in Python.